yoratoni/Mdisk/README.md

 Audio File
 ----------
-It took much more time than I thought, but now, `.wa*` audio files can be decoded and decompressed, I used [VgmStream](https://github.com/vgmstream/vgmstream) to extract a test file and compare the data with my own program (yeah, I decided to not use any external lib).
+It took much more time than I thought, but now, `.wa*` audio files can be decoded and decompressed, I used [VgmStream](https://github.com/vgmstream/vgmstream) to extract a test file and compare the data with my own program.

-So, the goal was to convert from a custom `ADPCM` format to `PCM`, it is, of course, fully written in Typescript.
+So, the goal was to convert from a custom `ADPCM` format to `PCM`, it is, of course, fully written in Typescript, without any audio library..

+Now, it is common for some game sounds to have looping information, as an example, an ambient sound will be played in a loop.
+In BG&E, the fact that the file should be played in a loop is simply described by the file extension, mostly `.waa` and `.wam`, so I added the looping information for these two file extensions, but these songs are not looped 100% of the time.

+As an example, the song `Cine_M_atterrissage beluga fin.waa` is not really played as a loop, but it's still a `.waa` file, so, I decided to declare as non-looped all the sounds that have a duration of less than 30 seconds.

+Looping information is stored inside the name of the `.wav` file: `beluga_demo_0.00_17.99.wav`.

 File Format